 The Company recognizes a net asset or liability for the Plan equal to the difference between the projected benefit obligation of the Plan and the fair value of the Plan's assets as required by ASC 715.
 The funded status may vary from year to year due to changes in the fair value of the Plan's assets and variations on the underlying assumptions of the projected benefit obligation of the Plan.
-The Plan's funded status at September 30, 2018 was a net liability of \$6,316, which is recorded in other non-current liabilities on the Consolidated Balance Sheet.
-The Company recorded a net (loss) gain of \$(15) and \$30 in accumulated other comprehensive income during the three months ended September 30, 2018, and 2017, respectively.
-The Company recognized net periodic benefit costs of \$202 and \$206 associated with the Plan for the three months ended September 30, 2018 and 2017, respectively.
+The Plan's funded status at December 31, 2018 was a net liability of \$6,336, which is recorded in other non-current liabilities on the Consolidated Balance Sheet.
+The Company recorded a net loss of \$15 and \$30 in accumulated other comprehensive income during the three and six months ended December 31, 2018, respectively.
+The Company recognized net periodic benefit costs of \$200 and \$402 associated with the Plan for the three and six months ended December 31, 2018, respectively.
+The Company recognized net periodic benefit costs of \$201 and \$407 associated with the Plan for the three and six months ended December 31, 2017, respectively.
 The Company's total expected employer contributions to the Plan during fiscal 2019 are \$642.

-J. Stock-Based Compensation
+K. Stock-Based Compensation

-STOCK OPTION PLANS
+STOCK INCENTIVE PLANS

-The aggregate number of shares authorized for issuance under the Company's 2005 Stock Incentive Plan, as amended and restated (the "2005 Plan"), is 15,252 shares at September 30, 2018.
-The 2005 Plan provides for the grant of non-qualified and incentive stock options, restricted stock, stock appreciation rights and deferred stock awards to employees and non-employees.
+The Board of Directors approved the Company's 2018 Stock Incentive Plan (the "2018 Plan") on July 23, 2018.
+The 2018 Plan became effective upon the approval of shareholders at the Company's annual meeting held on October 24, 2018.
+The aggregate number of shares authorized for issuance under the 2018 Plan is 2,862 shares, with an additional 710 shares rolled into the 2018 Plan that were available for future grant under the Company's 2005 Stock Incentive Plan, as amended and restated (the "2005 Plan") at the time of shareholder approval of the 2018 Plan.
+The 2018 Plan replaced the 2005 Plan.
+The shares authorized for issuance under the 2018 Plan will be increased by any future cancellations, forfeitures or terminations (other than by exercise) of awards under the 2005 Plan.
+The foregoing does not affect any outstanding awards under the 2005 Plan, which remain in full force and effect in accordance with their terms.
+The 2018 Plan provides for the grant of non-qualified and incentive stock options, restricted stock, stock appreciation rights and deferred stock awards to employees and non-employees.
 All stock options are granted with an exercise price of not less than 100% of the fair value of the Company's common stock at the date of grant and the options generally have a term of seven years.
-There were 780 shares available for future grant under the 2005 Plan at September 30, 2018.
+There were 3,563 shares available for future grant under the 2018 Plan at December 31, 2018.

-As part of the Company's ongoing annual equity grant program for employees, the Company grants performance-based restricted stock awards to certain executives and employees pursuant to the 2005 Plan.
+As part of the Company's ongoing annual equity grant program for employees, the Company grants performance-based restricted stock awards to certain executives and employees pursuant to the 2018 Plan.
 Performance awards vest based on the requisite service period subject to the achievement of specific financial performance targets.
 Based on the performance targets, some of these awards require graded vesting which results in more rapid expense recognition compared to traditional time-based vesting over the same vesting period.
 The Company monitors the probability of achieving the performance targets on a quarterly basis and may adjust periodic stock compensation expense accordingly based on its determination of the likelihood for reaching targets.
 The performance targets include: (i) the achievement of internal performance targets only, and (ii) the achievement of internal performance targets in relation to a peer group of companies.